surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.6.0-dev.2 =
+= 9.6.0-b.1 =

-(2021/11/03) Image and video related changes to options in the Document SSO metabox.
+(2021/11/04) Image and video related changes to options in the Document SSO metabox.
+Fixed the disabled "or an Image URL" options under the Document SSO &gt; Priority Media tab.

 = 9.5.0 =